JapaLenos/Python-in-ArcGIS/README.md

 The Administration folder contains scripts to automate and batch your administration processes of your ArcGIS Portal (ArcGIS Enterprise and ArcGIS Online)

-The Analysis folder (coming soon) contains scripts to automate and batch your data analysys
+The Analysis folder (coming soon) contains scripts to automate and batch your data analysis